lolo8304/fis-slalom-horn.ch/wp-content/plugins/better-analytics/readme.txt

 26. Advanced settings allow you to fine tune how the system works with Google Analytics.

 == Changelog ==
+= 1.1.4 =
+* Updated options container to pass W3C validation
+* Updated for WordPress 4.5

+= 1.1.3 =
+* Feature: New option under Advanced tab - Hide "API Not Linked" Notice
+* Feature: New option under Advanced tab - Ability to limit access to settings to current admin account
+* Enhancement: Added option for tracking downloads of .dmg files
+* Fixed cosmetic issue within Goal Management with WordPress 4.4
+* Updated for WordPress 4.4

 = 1.1.2 =
 * Feature: User Engagement Time can be set by the user (under Advanced settings tab)
 * Bug: Workaround Internet Explorer not having location origin variable available